yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 --- back

-# Appendix A - Detecting Presence of Native Apps claiming Urls on iOS and Android {#Appendix-A}
+# Detecting Presence of Native Apps claiming Urls on iOS and Android {#Appendix-A}

 ## iOS